relayr/device-readings-acquirer/readme.md

 **norm:** if the readings on the cloud need to be normalized, this is the factor to divide the readings;

-**timestamp:** the timestamp in UNIX format expressed in milliseconds from when download the readings.
-If it is not expressed, the script downloads the readings from the timestamp of the last downloaded reading +1ms, while if it is the first iteration the default value of current timestamp minus 3 days.
+**timestamp:** the timestamp in UNIX format expressed in milliseconds from when download the readings;

+**timestampISO:** the timestamp in ISO format from when download the readings.

+If either *timestamp* or *timestampISO* are not defined, the script downloads the readings from the timestamp of the last downloaded reading +1ms, while if it is the first iteration the default value of current timestamp minus 3 days.

 #### Notes

 The script creates a table inside a database for each meaning of your device.
 Note that the script creates also a file called `history_downloader_settings.db`.
-It is a Berkeley DB creadted through the shelve module of Python.
+It is a Berkeley DB created through the shelve module of Python.
 It should be found in the folder where you run the script and it cointains the timestamp of the last reading received.

 ## License
 <!--The license under which the software will be released.
 Open-source projects MUST include the MIT License, and closed-source projects MUST include a proprietary license to be discussed with the Documentation team.
 -->
 The MIT License (MIT)
-Copyright (c) 2016 relayr Inc., Riccardo Marconcini [riccardo DOT marconcini AT relayr DOT de](mailto:riccardo.marconcini@relayr.de)
+Copyright (c) 2017 relayr Inc., Riccardo Marconcini [riccardo DOT marconcini AT relayr DOT de](mailto:riccardo.marconcini@relayr.de)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: